The core.maths package is a modular JavaScript library that provides extra mathematics methods and implementations.

 Parameters:

-number The first latitude coordinate.
+Name Type Description latitude1number The first latitude coordinate.

-number The first longitude coordinate.
+longitude1number The first longitude coordinate.

-number The second latitude coordinate.
+latitude2number The second latitude coordinate.

-number The second longitude coordinate.
+longitude2number The second longitude coordinate.

 - See: